 And I’m speaking here about providing professional face painting services, not just occasional doodling with a set of cheap “made in china” paints from Walmart.

-Here is a list of main expenses you will have.
+Here is a list of main expenses you will have for most face painting jobs.
 Most of them will require being purchased at the very beginning of your career, but it’s all going to be worth it!

 All prices in this post are indicated in euro.
 Approximately rate: 1 EUR = 1.2 USD.